-We model the labor market impact of the key provisions of the Massachusetts and national "mandate-based" health reforms: individual mandates, employer mandates, and subsidies.
+We model the labor market impact of the key provisions of the national and Massachusetts "mandate-based" health reforms: individual mandates, employer mandates, and subsidies.
 We characterize the compensating differential for employer-sponsored health insurance (ESHI) and the welfare impact of reform in terms of "sufficient statistics."
-We compare welfare under mandate-based reform to a counterfactual tax on wages to finance insurance expansion.
+We compare welfare under mandate-based reform to welfare in a counterfactual world where individuals do not value ESHI.
 Relying on the Massachusetts reform, we find that jobs with ESHI pay $5,350 less annually, approximately the cost of ESHI to employers.
-Accordingly, the deadweight loss of mandate-based health reform was approximately 2% of tax-based reform.
+Accordingly, the deadweight loss of mandate-based health reform was approximately 2% of its potential size.

 "Estimating the Tradeoff Between Risk Protection and

 Moral Hazard with a Nonlinear Budget Set Model of

 Health Insurance."
 NBER Working Paper 18108.
 Latest Version: December 2013.
 Under review.
 [PDF][Slides][Data Appendix]

 Insurance induces a tradeoff between the welfare gains from risk protection and the welfare

 losses from moral hazard.
 Empirical work traditionally estimates each side of the tradeoff